yodrew/darkroomretreat/manuscript/subset.md

 The human organism in darkness seems to go through a 48-hour cycle.
 The point of no return seems to be 16 hours.
 (I predict that research will bear this out.)
 So either exit a mini-retreat before going past this point or plan a 5-day retreat to complete the cycle.

 Otherwise you may have a bad experience.
 For me it was like getting out of a Ferris wheel halfway up.
-Read my blog post, [____how not to retreat____](https://hygienicdarkretreat.com/blog/2013/05/how-not-to-retreat), for a longer explanation of the debacle.
+Read my post, [____how not to retreat____](https://hygienicdarkretreat.com/blog/2013/05/how-not-to-retreat), for more on the debacle.

 Biological rhythms are very powerful.
 Apparently, they cannot be messed with in this way.